Categories: finance

 Before the FDCPA was enacted, debt collection was often a Wild West of tactics, with some collectors using intimidation, threats, and deception to pressure people into paying.
 The FDCPA changed the game by setting standards for ethical behavior in the industry.
 It holds debt collectors accountable, ensuring they follow fair practices and respect the rights of consumers.

-This law doesn’t just protect those who owe money; it also helps ensure that legitimate debt collection companies operate in a fair and professional manner.
+This law doesn’t just protect those who owe money; it also helps ensure that legitimate debt collection companies operate fairly and professionally.
 It’s about creating a system where debts are collected in a way that’s transparent and respectful, rather than coercive or dishonest.

 How the FDCPA Helps You Take Control